 Animal Models and Phenotyping

-The function of this Core is to provide members of the Diabetes and Obesity Center with the expertise, resources and the facilities needed for animal husbandry and necropsy services and to maintain and phenotype murine models of diabetes and obesity.
+The function of this Core is to provide members of the Center for Cardiometabolic Science with the expertise, resources and the facilities needed for animal husbandry and necropsy services and to maintain and phenotype murine models of diabetes and obesity.